jacksonh1/slim_conservation_scoring/README.md

     ...
 }
 ```
-Whether or not to use a precalculated conservation score and any new scores to calculate are specified in the conservation pipeline parameters (see below).
+The precalculated conservation score can just be specified in the conservation pipeline parameters (see below).

 # Using the pipeline
 See `./examples/table_annotation/` for an example. <br>